My finances, my projects, my life

 Renting out your flat means you can enjoy various tax deductions.
 To claim them and work out your net taxable rental income, fill out “Annexe 190”, “Revenus de la location de propriétés bâties” (rental income from residential properties) and enter your deductible expenses or “income-related expenses”.

-You have to fill in this form in addition to the “Modèle 100” form and send it to whichever tax office covers the area where your property is located.
+You have to fill in this form in addition to the “Modèle 100” form and send it to your tax office.
 Your net rental income will thus be the rent you receive over the year minus your income-related expenses.

 → If you’re the sole owner of the property being rented or own it with your spouse (married or a jointly taxed partnership), you have to fill out Form 190.
-If, however, you own the property jointly with taxpayers of a different tax household, you have to fill out Forms 210, “Revenus de la location de propriétés bâties de la communauté” (rental income from jointly owned residential properties), and 200, “Déclaration pour l’établissement en commun des revenus d’entreprises collectives et de copropriétés” (declaration establishing income from joint ventures and co-owned property).
+If, however, you own the property jointly with taxpayers of a different tax household, you have to fill out Forms 210, “Revenus de la location de propriétés bâties de la communauté” (rental income from jointly owned residential properties), and 200, “Déclaration pour l’établissement en commun des revenus d’entreprises collectives et de copropriétés” (declaration establishing income from joint ventures and co-owned property) and send them to the tax office covering the area where your property is located.

 What income-related expenses can I deduct from my rental income?